|Adrift. A boat or vessel that has broken from her moorings or object that is not secured and may be displaced by the ship's movement.|

 |Engineer.
 The Engineering Department Head, Engineering Officer or Chief Engineer (CHENG), on board ship is responsible for the operation and maintenance of propulsion and auxiliary machinery aboard ship.
 Those assigned to the Engineering Department are termed engineers, or more often called snipes, bilge rats and from the days of coal power, the black gang.|

-The junior commissioned officer.
+and Coast Guard.
 Also known as a "Butter

 Bar" for the gold rank insignia collar device.
 May be